 They told him they would not need him while they were at Kitty Hawk, but

-Charlie knew otherwise.
+Charlie thought otherwise.
 They needed all the help they could get, but their

 funds were getting low and they couldn't afford to pay his salary.
 Without